Miramichi—Grand Lake

 Miramichi—Grand Lake is a federal electoral district in New Brunswick that has been represented in the House of Commons of Canada since 1867 under various names.

 History

 The riding started out as Northumberland (later known as Northumberland-Miramichi), and was replaced by Miramichi from 1988 to 2015, and then Miramichi—Grand Lake since 2015.

 The Miramichi riding consisted of the entirety of Northumberland County and the area around Kouchibouguac National Park, adding in 2003 the Belledune area of Restigouche County and Gloucester County as well several bedroom communities for Bathurst.
 The bedroom communities of Bathurst were returned to the Acadie-Bathurst riding after the 2006 election.

 The Miramichi riding was subsequently succeeded by the current Miramichi-Grand Lake riding, which lost the Belledune region and gained a portion of the Grand Lake region.
-Unlike Belledune, Grand Lake's name was added to the name of the riding in this redistribution.

 Northumberland/Northumberland—Miramichi

 The riding was created in 1867 as "Northumberland" riding, but in 1914 the same name was given to a riding in Ontario.
 In 1955 this inconvenience was relieved by renaming the New Brunswick riding to "Northumberland—Miramichi".

 Until 1966, Northumberland—Miramichi consisted solely of Northumberland County, but due to declining populations, parts of northern Kent County, near present-day Kouchibouguac National Park, were added.
 In 1987, Northumberland—Miramichi was abolished when it was redistributed into Miramichi and Beauséjour ridings.